software-mansion-labs/react-native-turbo-demo/CONTRIBUTING.md

 ### Publishing to npm

-To publish new versions, run the following in the root directory:
+To publish new versions, run the following command in the root directory:

 ```sh
 yarn release